snaplet/docs-old/docs/04-references/preview-databases.md

 These preview databases can be created from within the [Snaplet Cloud](/references/preview-databases#creating-a-preview-database-on-snaplet-cloud) dashboard, or the [Snaplet CLI](/references/preview-databases#creating-a-preview-database-using-snaplet-cli-deprecated).

-Each Snaplet Project receives a PostgresQL server instance where multiple preview databases can be created.
+Each Snaplet Project receives a PostgreSQL server instance where multiple preview databases can be created.

 ## Creating a preview database on Snaplet Cloud